alexanderlukanin13/coolname/docs/customization.rst

 ``<rule_id>`` is the identifier of rule.
 Root rule must be named ``'all'`` - that's what you use when you call ``generate()`` or ``generate_slug()`` without arguments.

-There are four types of configuration rules.
+There are five types of configuration rules.

 Words list
 ----------